sturnberg/OCS-Docs/Content_Portal/Documentation/DataIngress/OMF_Ingress_Specification.md

   index property order within the message corresponds to the ``Order`` field of an SdsTypeProperty.
 The ``isname`` keyword is not supported.

-### Link Type
+### Link type
-  Link Types are not supported in Sequential Data Store.
+  Link types are not supported in Sequential Data Store.

-### Span Type
+### Span type
-  Span Types are not supported in Sequential Data Store.
+  Span types are not supported in Sequential Data Store.

-### Property Types and Formats
+### Property types and formats
   OMF supports setting the ``format`` keyword to specify how a particular JSON type should be interpreted.
 The following is a mapping for the Sequential Data Store supported types (see [Types](xref:sdsTypes)):